antonmedv/monkberry/README.md

 };
 ```

-Which you can use like that:
+Which can be used like that:
 ```js
 var view = monkberry.render('template');
 document.body.appendChild(view.dom());